Researching the Legal System of the Lao People’s Democratic Republic

 [127] The reference to Provincial and Capital People’s Court includes Provincial People’s Court, Capital People’s Court and Children’s Court; See Article 24, Law on People’s Court No. 22/NA dated 10 May 2017.

-[128] District People’s Court may act as court of first instance only in civil cases of value no exceeding 300,000,000 LAK, and family cases, in criminal cases with the highest imprisonment penalty not exceeding 3 years with exception of the case of child offender; and other cases as specified in other law; See Article 27, Law on People’s Court No. 22/NA dated 10 May 2017.
+[128] District People’s Court may act as a court of first instance only in civil cases of values not exceeding 300,000,000 LAK; in family cases; and in criminal cases with the highest imprisonment penalty is not exceeding three years with the exception of the case of child offender; and other cases as specified in other law; See Article 27, Law on People’s Court No. 22/NA dated 10 May 2017.

 [129] Article 30, Law on People’s Court No. 22/NA dated 10 May 2017.